For the sickest of the sick: ICU-level care on wheels

 Up to the North Shore to pick up a patient in respiratory failure.
 Down to the Cape for a newborn clinging to life.
 Out to Worcester to pick up a cardiac patient on a heart-lung machine who is in need of a transplant.
 In all conditions, 365 days a year, 24 hours a day, Boston MedFlight is there.

 - Three critical care ground vehicles are strategically located for rapid deployment and Boston MedFlight has the ability to staff six in total if patient need requires.

 - All of our critical care ambulances are configured with Stryker Power Load Systems, which are electric-hydraulic, stretcher-loading systems that increase safety for patients and our teams when loading patients and medical equipment.
 The stretcher systems have a capacity of 700 pounds.

 - In 2016, we completed 2,104 ground missions, an average of 5.7 missions per day.

 - We serve sending hospitals throughout Massachusetts, southern Maine and New Hampshire, and Rhode Island.

 Critical-Care Ground Transport Vehicles

-Boston MedFlight has five, state-of-the-art, critical-care ground transport vehicles.
+Boston MedFlight has six, state-of-the-art, critical-care ground transport vehicles.
 Each carries a three-person team: an EMT (driver), critical care nurse and paramedic, plus one patient.